jedld/natural_20.py/README.md

 ========

 - Simulation of DnD Maps, Line of Sight Computations, Cover
-- Character classes (Fighter, Rogue & Mage)
+- Character classes (Fighter, Rogue, Cleric & Mage)
 - Weapons and Spells systems
 - Text-based interface with ability to be used as a backend for web based interfaces.

 Installation